-Today’s energy mix in the United States is undergoing radical change.
+Today’s energy mix in the United States is undergoing dramatic change.
 Traditional energy sources are declining, while natural gas, renewable energy and energy efficiency are on the rise.
-The 2013 Factbook is researched and produced by Bloomberg New Energy.
+The 2013 Factbook is researched and produced by Bloomberg New Energy Finance.
 Highlights from the Factbook include:

 - Renewable energy installations hit an all-time record with at least 17 GW of new nameplate capacity added in 2012.